flyingmachine/brave-clojure-web/content/concurrency.md

        ~concurrent-promise-name)))
 ```

-`queue` works by splitting a task into a concurrent and serialized
+`enqueue` works by splitting a task into a concurrent and serialized
 portion.
 It creates a future, which is what allows the concurrent
 portion to run concurrently.
 You can see this with `(future (deliver
 ~concurrent-promise-name (do ~@concurrent)))`.
 The next line, `(deref
 ~q)`, blocks the thread until `q` is done, preventing the serialized
 portion from running until the previous job in the queue is done.
 Finally, the macro returns a promise which can then be used in another
-call to `queue`.
+call to `enqueue`.

 To demonstrate that this works, you're going to pay homage to the
-British, since they invented queues. you'll use a queue to ensure that
+British, since they invented queues.
+You'll use a queue to ensure that
 the customary British greeting, "'Ello, gov'na!
 Pip pip!
 Cheerio!" is
 delivered in the correct order.
 This demonstration is going to involve
 an abundance of `sleep`ing, so here's a macro to do that more